-While both might have pretty self-explanatory names, they can give you a valuable insight into what is giving you sleep troubles.
+They can give you valuable insight into what is giving you sleep troubles.
 Your sleeping heart rate, for example, should typically be lower than your resting heart rate during the day.
-If it climbs during your REM sleep stages, it might mean you were having nightmares even if you don’t remember them on the next day.
-Restlessness, on the other hand, gives you an idea on how much you toss and turn in your sleep.
+If it climbs during your REM sleep stages, it might mean you were having nightmares even if you don’t remember them the next day.
+Restlessness, on the other hand, gives you an idea of how much you toss and turn in your sleep.
 The less you toss and turn, the better your quality of sleep and the more rested you feel on the next day.

 Together, these two metrics make up the Restoration score — another Fitbit Premium-exclusive feature.
-It gives you a better idea on how peaceful your sleep was.
+It gives you a better idea of how peaceful your sleep was.